tylim88/Firelord/README.md

 ⛲️ Out of box typescript support.

-## 🦙 Usage
+## 🦙 Purpose

-Even though we can define type for read and write with firestore `withConverter`, however this solve only small portion of the types problem, and there is still no feasible solutions to deal with type like date, firestore timestamp, number and array where the read and write are different.
+Even though we can define type for read and write with firestore `withConverter`, however this solve only small portion of the types problem, and there is still no feasible solutions to deal with type like date, firestore.Timestamp, number and array where the read and write are different.
 This library is a wrapper that introduce deeper typing solution.

-Not only this library deal with data type, it can also keep your collection path and document path safe.
+Not only this library deal with data type, it also keep your collection path and document path safe.

 require typescript 4.1 and above

 Overview:

-- generate different read(get operation) and write type(set/update operation) for field value
+- generate read(get operation), write type(set/update operation) and compare type(for query) for field value, example:
-- server timestamp: `{write: Firestore.FieldValue, read: Firestore.Timestamp}`
+  - server timestamp: `{write: Firestore.FieldValue, read: Firestore.Timestamp, compare: Date | Firestore.Timestamp}`
-- number: `{write:FieldValue | number, read:number}`
+  - number: `{write: FieldValue | number, read: number, compare:number}`
-- unknownArray: `{write: unknown[] | FieldValue, unknown[]}`
+  - xArray: `{write: x[] | FieldValue, read: x[], compare: never}`
-- Type collection path and document path.
+- Typed collection path and document path.
 - auto generate sub collection path.
 - auto add both `updatedAt` and`createdAt` to the type.
 - auto add `updatedAt` server timestamp to **all write** operation.
 - auto add `createdAt` server timestamp to **create** operation.

-basically all read operation will return data with `read` type, and all write operation will require data of `write` type
+basically all read operation return `read type` data, and all write operation will require `write type` data

-all keys and values in query is also typed with `write` type

-NOTE: this is only for nodejs firestore(backend/function)

-version 0.x.x is beta version, feel free to try it out

-the documentation explains how the type work, it maybe a lot but it is intuitive in practice, thoroughly refer the documentation only if you want to understand how the type work.
+the documentation explains how the types work, the library itself is intuitive in practice, thoroughly refer to the documentation only if you want to understand how the type work.

-All keys and values presented in example below are typed unless it mentions something like `typescript cannot do anything with it` in comment.

 ## 👟 Getting Started